davekilian/davekilian.github.com/_posts/2012-09-15-programs-for-gpus-cpus.markdown

 A GPU can be thought of as a highly parallel CPU.
-Both GPUs and CPUs perform similar tasks (they both execute programs), but they do so in very different manners:
+Both GPUs and CPUs perform similar tasks (they both execute programs), but they do so very differently:

-* A CPU consists of a handful of complex cores that run at very high speeds (often around 2-3 GHz).
-In order to process a large data set, where the same task needs to be performed on each element, the CPU can process few elements at once.
+* A CPU consists of a handful of complex cores that run at high speeds (around 2-3 GHz).
+Given a parallelizable dataset (one with many elements that can be processed in any order), a CPU can only handle a few elements at once.
 It moves through the data set sequentially.

   This is an example of a **MIMD** (pronounced _"mim-dee"_) architecture.
 MIMD stands for "Multiple Instruction / Multiple Data."
 On a MIMD architecture,